• slide

 Ahead of Hurricane Milton, Tampa teammates say questions were swirling.

-“In my neighborhood, there are still mounds of debris everywhere from Hurricane Helene because most people's homes flooded,” Kimberly says.
-“We were wondering, is this going to be a storm surge again?
+“In my neighborhood, there are still mounds of debris everywhere from Hurricane Helene, because most people's homes flooded,” Kimberly says.
+“We were wondering, is there going to be a storm surge again?
 Are the five-foot-high piles of debris going to spread everywhere?
 There were a lot of unknowns.”

 Rogers teammates stayed safe through the storm, saying they’re grateful for the three-day clinic closure.